w3f/polkadot-wiki/docs/learn/learn-staking.md

 ## Being a nominator

+### Tasks and responsibilities

 Since validator slots are limited, most of those who wish to stake their DOT and contribute economic security to the network will be nominators, thus here we focus on the role of nominators.
 However, it is worth to mention that validators do most of the heavy lifting: they produce new block candidates in BABE, vote and come to consensus in GRANDPA, validate the state transition function of parachains, and possibly some other responsibilities regarding data availability and [XCM](learn-cross-consensus.md).
+For more information you can take a look at the [validator docs](learn-validator.md) to understand what you need to do as a validator.
 If you want to be come a validator check [this](../maintain/maintain-guides-how-to-validate-polkadot.md) guide.

 Nominators have far fewer responsibilities than validators.
 Those include monitoring their validators' performance, keeping an eye on changing commission rates (a validator can change commission at any time), and general health monitoring of their validators' account.
 Thus, while not set-it-and-forget-it, a nominator's experience is relatively hands-off compared to a validators.
+For more information you can take a look at the [nominator guide](learn-nominator.md) to understand your responsibilities as a nominator.

 If you want to be come a nominator check [this](../maintain/maintain-guides-how-to-nominate-polkadot.md) guide.

-### 1. Identifying your role

-In PoS networks you can be either a [nominator or a validator](#validators-and-nominators).

-As a nominator, you can nominate validator candidates that you trust to help you earn rewards in the chain's native token.
-The earned rewards can be bonded (locked) immediately for staking on your account, which would effectively compound the rewards you receive over time.
-You could also choose to have them deposited to your account or a different account as free (transferable) balance.
-You can take a look at the [nominator guide](learn-nominator.md) to understand your responsibilities as a nominator, and the [validator docs](learn-validator.md) to understand what you need to do as a validator.

 If you are a beginner and would like to securely stake your tokens using Polkadot JS Apps, watch the video below.

 {{ kusama: The video below demonstrates it on Polkadot, but the procedue is the same for Kusama :kusama }}

 [![Staking on Polkadot JS](https://img.youtube.com/vi/FCXC0CDhyS4/0.jpg)](https://youtu.be/FCXC0CDhyS4)

 ### 2. Staking System Overview